DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 #### Logging
-Verbose logging is available in the `TriggerPrimitiveMaker` module:
+Verbose logging is available in the `TPReplayModule`:
 - Configuration:
 ```
 ### REPLAY CONFIGURATION ###